USS Maryland (BB-46): Battle of Saipan

 Two months later, Maryland sailed westward on 5 May, joining Task Force 52 headed for Saipan.
 Vice Admiral Richmond K. Turner allotted TF 52 three days to soften up the island's defenses ahead of the assault.
 Firing commenced at 05:45 on 14 June.
-They quickly destroyed two coastal guns, then began bombarding Garapan, destroying ammunition dumps, gun positions, small boats, storage tanks, blockhouses and buildings.
-She then turned her guns to Tanapag, leveling it in heavy bombardment.
+TF 52 quickly destroyed two coastal guns, then began bombarding Garapan, destroying ammunition dumps, gun positions, small boats, storage tanks, blockhouses, and buildings.
+Maryland then turned her guns to Tanapag, leveling it in heavy bombardment.
 The invasion commenced 15 June, and Maryland provided fire support for the landing forces.

 The Japanese attempted to counter the battleships through the air.
 On 18 June, the ship's guns shot down their first Japanese aircraft, but on 22 June, a Mitsubishi G4M3 "Betty" medium bomber flew low over the still-contested Saipan hills and found Maryland and Pennsylvania.
-The Japanese plane dropped a torpedo, opening a large hole in Maryland's starboard bow.
+The Japanese plane dropped a torpedo, which blew a large hole in Maryland's starboard bow.
 The attack caused light casualties, and in 15 minutes she was underway for Eniwetok, and from there she steamed for the repair yards at Pearl Harbor (in reverse the whole time so as not to do further damage to her bow), escorted by two destroyers.
 Two men were killed in the attack.

 With an around-the-clock effort by the shipyard workers, Maryland was repaired in 34 days, departing on 13 August.
 She then embarked for the Solomon Islands with a large task force, anchoring in Purvis Bay off Florida Island for two weeks before steaming for the Palau Islands on 6 September.
 She then joined Rear Admiral Jesse B. Oldendorf's Western Fire Support Group (Task Group 32.5; TG 32.5).
 Firing first on 12 September to cover minesweeping operations and underwater demolition teams at the opening of the Battle of Peleliu, Maryland again conducted shore bombardment supporting the landing craft as they approached the beaches on 15 September.
 Four days later, organized resistance collapsed, permitting the fire support ships to retire to the Admiralty Islands at the end of the month.